9 Fixed Mindset VS Growth Mindset Real-World Examples

 On the other hand, when it came to learning about human behavior and social justice topics, not only did I want to know what, I also wanted to know why and how and what if

-When it comes to the amount of effort you’re willing to put into something…
+When it comes to the effort you’re willing to put into something…

 A Growth Mindset Response to Effort